learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Completing the relationship

 This is awesome, but it isn't done yet!
-We need a way for our `customer` and `waiter` to get the information that they've created.
-A customer will want to know about the meals they've had after all, and you can bet a waiter will want to check out which customers tipped well.
-To get that information, we're going to consult the meal class.
+We need a way for our `customer` and `waiter` instances to get the information that they've created.

+In real life, after all, a customer will want to know about the meals they've had.
+And you can bet a waiter will want to check out which customers tipped well.
+To get that information, we're going to consult the `Meal` class.

 In plain English, the customer is going to look at all of the meals, and then select only the ones that belong to them.
 This is pretty similar to how we're going to write it in code.